Alexandra Handal: Art work

+In this exhibition, Handal described displacement as "a constant in [her] family" over three generations.
+Over time, she went from feeling like a perpetual outsider wherever she went to feeling that lacking a sense of belonging to any one country allows her to feel connected to many of them, perceiving them with both the insight of a resident and the objectivity of an outsider.
+She has come to identify with the term "outsider," but also to recognize the concept of insiders and outsiders as a manifestation of power structures.
+She says that this understanding allowed her to "access a new cultural terrain that includes all of me."

 Among the works on exhibit at the museum was her ongoing mammoth project, Dream Homes Property Consultants (DHPC).
+It displays listings of "Arab-style houses" from which Palestinians were displaced in 1948.
+Each listing has biographical information about the family that once lived there a long with other animations and artifacts.
 This interactive web documentary art’ has been in the making since 2007.
 It was an Official Selection at IDFA DocLab (2013), where it had its international premiere.
 It was included in a number of festivals such as UXdoc Rencontres internationales du documentaire de Montreal (2014), Przemiany Interdisciplinary Festival at the Copernicus Science Center, Warsaw, Picturing Palestine: Film Screening and Panel Discussion at Modern Art Oxford for Israeli Apartheid Week (2015) and After the Last Sky Festival in Berlin (2016).
 Dream Homes Property Consultants (DHPC) won the 2014 Lumen People's Choice Gold Award (UK), 2015 Second Prize for the Freedom Flowers Foundation Award (Switzerland) and it was Shortlisted for the 2013 Artraker Award (UK).
 DHPC was noted as being the ‘first independently produced interactive web documentary by an artist-filmmaker from the MENA region’.
-Since 2014, DHPC has been among the 20 most viewed web documentary on the MIT Open Documentary Lab, which is a ‘curated database of the people, projects, and technologies transforming documentary in the digital age’.
-On the occasion of the 10th Edition of IDFA DocLab (2016), an international panel composed of new media curators, producers, acclaimed artists and specialists in the field of ‘undefined non-fiction storytelling and art’ were invited to choose projects that made the most impact in the past decade.
-Dream Homes Property Consultants (DHPC) was among the 100 seminal works that were selected for the anniversary publication of IDFA DocLab Canon of Interactive Documentary Booklet.
+Since 2014, DHPC has been among the 20 most viewed web documentaries on the MIT Open Documentary Lab, which is a database exploring the impact of technology on documentary.